The Extended Care Health Option (ECHO) is a program offered through TRICARE, the military health care system.

 - The family member to receive services must be a TRICARE beneficiary.

-- The family must be enrolled in the Exceptional Family Member Program (EFMP) if the military member is in any branch of service other than the Coast Guard.
-This mandatory enrollment is only for the “medical” section of EFMP.
-The family may also decide to sign up with the “family programs” section.
+- The family must be enrolled in the Exceptional Family Member Program (EFMP) if the military member is active duty and in any branch of service other than the Coast Guard.

 - The family must register to receive ECHO benefits through the regional TRICARE office